irisariuan/react-equinoia/README.md

 > 3. Follow its instruction

 ## Development
-After setting up the project, run `npm run dev` and wait for first render.
+After setting up the project, run `npm run dev` and wait for first render

-Then, you should be able to see the page on <http://localhost:3000>, start editing the codes and it should work!.
+Then, you should be able to see the page on <http://localhost:3000>, start editing the codes and it should work!

 Please remember to only change contents in components folder and in pages folder

 ## Hosting